Silvia Saunders

-Silvia Saunders (born 25 December 1990) is a British-Italian novelist who has spoken about her identity being a blend of both her English and Italian upbringing.
+Silvia Saunders is a British-Italian novelist who has spoken about her identity being a blend of both her English and Italian upbringing.
 She published her debut novel, Homesick, in 2025.

-Early life and education

-Saunders was born 25 December 1990, to an Italian mother from San Donaci and an English father and grew up in Nuneaton, Warwickshire.
-Saunders graduated from the University of Nottingham and completed a Master of Arts (MA) at Goldsmiths, University of London.

 Career

-In her novel and journalism, Saunders explores the difficulties of house sharing, suggesting that it can be easier to share a house with strangers than with friends.

 In 2023, Saunders won the Comedy Women in Print Prize for Unpublished Comedy Novel for her 2025 debut, Homesick.
 She returned two years later as a judge for the Self-Published category.

 Homesick was published August 28, 2025, by HarperCollins.
 Prior to release, Cosmopolitan named the novel among "the 25 books [they] can't wait to read in 2025".